 Accounts Receivable Allowances - The Company estimates an allowance for expected credit losses (the inability of customers to make required payments).
 These estimates are based on (i) a combination of past experience and current trends, (ii) consideration of the current aging of receivables, and (iii) a specific review for potential bad debts.
-The resulting bad debt expense is included in in selling, general, and administrative ("SG&A") expenses in the accompanying consolidated statements of operations and comprehensive income.
+The resulting bad debt expense is included in selling, general, and administrative ("SG&A") expenses in the accompanying consolidated statements of operations and comprehensive income.
 Receivables are written off when deemed uncollectible.
-The accounts receivable allowance was \$4.0 million at December 31, 2023 and 2022.
+The accounts receivable allowance was \$5.0 million and \$4.0 million at December 31, 2024 and 2023, respectively.

 Cloud Computing Arrangements - The Company has cloud computing arrangements which are accounted for as service contracts as the Company does not have the ability to take possession of the software nor can the Company run the software on its own hardware or contract with another party unrelated to the vendor to host the software.
 These cloud-based applications are used to enhance the capabilities of the Company's operating technology infrastructure.
 The Company capitalizes costs associated with the implementation of these cloud computing arrangements incurred during the application development stage of a project.
-Amortization is calculated on a straight-line basis and is included in SG&A expenses in the accompanying consolidated statements of operations and comprehensive income and was insignificant in 2023.
+Amortization is calculated on a straight-line basis and is included in SG&A expenses in the accompanying consolidated statements of operations and comprehensive income.
+Amortization expense was \$5.7 million and \$0.7 million for the years ended December 31, 2024 and 2023.
+Balances for capitalized cloud implementation costs were as follows (in millions):